Junbo-Zheng/pyextract/README.md

         ├── 4.gz
         └── tmp.log
 ```

-Ths compressed package suffix name must be with `.tar.gz`.

 Additionally, the files in the `.tar.gz` package are compressed packages with `.gz` as the suffix, and include a specific file, used to help us find the path where the `.gz` file located.
 We assume it is called `tmp.log`, which is free and you can modify it according to you want.